scorpido74/azure-docs.nl-nl/articles/vs-azure-tools-storage-explorer-relnotes.md

 #### <a name="fixes"></a>Oplossingen

-* Opgelost: Microsoft-Accounts moet opnieuw worden geverifieerd om de 8-12 uur
+* Vaste Micro soft-accounts moeten elke 8-12 uur opnieuw worden geverifieerd

 #### <a name="known-issues"></a>Bekende problemen